In the face of cascading social, ecological and economic crises

 From conquest to coexistence

-These design orientations, political critiques and structural shifts redefine what it means to explore.
-In today’s Anthropocene era, being an explorer means embarking on a journey inward rather than outward, reaching deep into the layers of our own planet rather than seeking new horizons.
-The focus has shifted from global to local, from expansiveness to sustainability.
-The age-old spirit of boundless curiosity and discovery is now accompanied by a sense of urgency and necessity, shaped by awareness of the planet’s limitations and the consequences of capitalist activities.
-Twenty-first century explorers are not just cartographers of the land but also mappers of ecosystems, identifying how the human and non-human forms of intelligence and the living and non-living entities on Earth interact.
-Exploration today is not about conquest but coexistence, about learning to inhabit a world that is reactive to our actions and teeming with life that we’re only beginning to understand.
-It is about mapping not just the boundaries of mountains, seas, terrestrial continents and human infrastructure but also the boundaries of ecosystems and our place within them.
-For strategic designers, becoming this kind of explorer means cultivating humility, ecological literacy and the capacity to work within limits—not to control the future but to stay with the trouble long enough to shape it.
-The new frontier is weird and inward, where today’s explorers encounter the unfamiliar, pushing deep into our planet’s limits to imagine new ways of thriving.
+In the Anthropocene, exploration turns inward rather than outward, reaching deep into the layers of our own planet.
+The focus has shifted from the global to the local, from expansiveness to sustainability.
+Twenty-first century explorers are mappers of ecosystems, identifying how human and non-human forms of intelligence and the living and non-living entities on Earth interact.
+Exploration today is about coexistence, about learning to inhabit a world that is reactive to our actions and teeming with life that we are only beginning to understand.
+For strategic designers, this means cultivating humility, ecological literacy and the capacity to work within limits.

 Strategic terrains

-Preferable futures do not resolve uncertainty, they help us sit with it.
-They do not optimize for growth, they call us to reimagine what it means to thrive.
-They invite us to inhabit futures not as singular goals but as plural territories of struggle care and possibility.
-Within the Wangjitsu system, preferable futures are not aspirations to align around but terrains to explore disturb and co-shape.
-They are where contradictions become visible, commitments are clarified and strategy becomes ethical.
+Preferable futures help us sit with uncertainty.
+They call us to reimagine what it means to thrive.
+Within the Wangjitsu system, preferable futures are terrains to explore, disturb and co-shape, where contradictions become visible, commitments are clarified and strategy becomes ethical.